ADD CONDITION

 Lactation

-There is no specific information available regarding the use of this medication in nursing mothers or any lactation considerations.
-Healthcare professionals should exercise caution and consider the potential risks and benefits when prescribing this medication to lactating mothers.
-Further research may be necessary to fully understand the implications for breastfed infants.
+There is no specific information available regarding the use of this medication in nursing mothers or lactation considerations.
+Healthcare professionals should exercise caution when prescribing this medication to lactating mothers, as the effects on breastfed infants are not well characterized.
+It is advisable to weigh the potential benefits against any unknown risks when considering treatment options for lactating patients.

 Renal Impairment